H256/gunbot-monitor/README.md

 - shell into `./src` and run `node index` followed by your parameters you would set.
 - the developer VueJS application ist located in `./web/gunmon-vue`

+If you like this repo, support me by sending a tip to 191hR9AftcrGH2Vb29ogPBoUjFowsvAMrk (BTC) and of course, if you want to support Gunbot-Monitor, send a tip to BeerK0in's BTC wallet: 1GJCGZPn6okFefrRjPPWU73XgMrctSW1jT

 ### Original Readme

 ## 👍 Basics